FreeTitle/FreetitleApp/README.md

 Backend using Firebase SDK

+## Version 0.1.1
+### This is the Alpha 0.1.1 version of FreeTitle App
+A lot of bug fixes

+* fixed chat bugs, e.g. 'Future' time, multiple chats on the same person...
+* fixed comment problems
+* changed RSS article style
+* finished publication display
+* change embed media play
+* other fixes

 ## Version 0.0.1
 ### This is the Alpha 0.0.1 version of FreeTitle App
 It supports the following capabilities: